gillesflash/Keypoints-Based-Heterogeneous-Graph-Convolutional-Networks/README.md

+Keypoints-Based Heterogeneous Graph Convolutional Networks for Construction Machinery Activity Classification

+environment: ubuntu 20.04, PyTorch 1.10.
+Deep Graph Library(DGL) with CUDA 11.3 is the main library for HGCNs.

-This keypoint detection model is based on mask RCNN and keypoint RCNN
+Keypoint detection model is based on mask RCNN and keypoint RCNN

 address for keypoint detection model: